2023 Solar Incentives Guide for Mill, OH - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Tax Exemptions: Your solar system could qualify for exemptions on both sales and property tax.
-Sales tax exemptions are applied at the time of purchase.
-Property tax exemptions let you ignore the value that solar panels add when you are calculating property taxes on your home.
+- Tax Exemptions: Your solar panels might qualify for exemptions on both sales and property tax.
+Sales tax exemptions come into effect at the time of purchase.
+Property tax exemptions allow you to exclude the value added by your solar panels when calculating property taxes on your home.

 Federal Solar Incentives

-Federal solar incentives are probably the first thing that you think of when you think about solar incentives.
-One of the incentives many people are likely to be familiar with is the Federal Solar Investment Tax Credit (ITC).
-The ITC is a tax credit for a predetermined percentage of the cost of your solar system.
+Federal solar incentives are likely the first thing that you think of when thinking about solar incentives.
+The Federal Solar Investment Tax Credit, or ITC, is the most commonly known federal solar incentive.
+The ITC allows you to claim a tax credit for a set percentage of your solar system's cost.

-The ITC can be applied to solar systems installed after January 1, 2006 on a primary or secondary residence in the United States that you own.
-The credit initially covered 30% of the total cost — for panels, equipment, accessories and labor — although the percentage may range from 26-30%, depending on when your solar system was installed.
+The ITC can be applied to solar panels installed after January 1, 2006 on a primary or secondary residence in the United States that you own.
+The credit initially covered 30% of the total cost — for panels, labor, equipment and accessories — although it may range from 26-30%, depending on when your solar project was undertaken.
 There is no cap on the claim amount.

 Click here to learn more about the new Inflation Reduction Act.
-Your local Mill solar panel company is the best resource for answering your questions about the new Clean Energy Credit and how it applies to you.
+Your local Mill solar panel installation experts can answer your questions and explain how the new Clean Energy Credit applies to you.

 State & Local Solar Incentives

-Rebates, tax credits and more might be provided at multiple levels.
-Along with federal solar incentives, there are often state and local ones, too.
-Certain incentives are ongoing, while others may only be available for a limited time.
-Solar incentives may be provided by the Ohio government, or by your county or municipality.
+There are often state solar incentives available in addition to federal ones.
+Rebates, tax credits and more might be available at a more local level.
+Some incentives are ongoing, while others are offered for only a limited time.
+Your local solar incentives might come from the Ohio government, or from your specific county or municipality.

 Next Steps for Installing Solar in Mill

-Nationwide solar energy use has increased enormously in the past 15 years, in part thanks to the growth in the number of solar incentives.
-You might receive these incentives from your local utility company, the Ohio government or the federal government.
-Getting in touch with your local Mill solar panel installer is a great first step towards making sure you get all the incentives you qualify for when you switch to solar energy.
+Nationwide solar energy use has increased enormously in the past 15 years, in part due to the growth in the number of solar incentives.
+You may get these incentives from your local utility company, the Ohio government or the federal government.
+It is a good idea to talk to your local Mill solar installation expert for more information about these incentives and to make sure that you're getting the largest number possible for your solar system.